iamgeorgiy/Ip-Address/README.md

 # Ip-Address
-- Just Ip-Address Checker written on Python(check your ip on your device)
+- Just Ip-Address Checker/Wifi password/ written on Python(check your ip on your device)
 - Made by Georgiy Mintenko(Github:iamgeorgiy)